 Cockroaches are one of the most common pests in Toronto.
 Cockroaches usually prefer living in hidden locations like crevices, harbingers, and more.
 Once in the home, cockroaches go for a moist and serene place.
 They hide under the sink, in the attic, basement, under the bathtub, etc.

-A single female cockroach can reproduce as much as forty babies per birth.
+A single female cockroach can reproduce as many as forty babies per birth.
 Female cockroaches usually reproduce about four times per year.
 An adult cockroach has a lifespan of eight months to one year and three months.

 Being adaptable and rapidly reproducing insects, cockroaches have been around for about 350 million years.
 They have a two-central nervous system; one in the head and another in the tail.
 Cockroaches can survive for up to a month without food but can rarely go past a week without water.